 Leadership of digital transformation comes from the top—and everywhere else

 To be a truly digital organization, transformation initiatives shouldn’t just come from the top down.
 Changes in customer expectations, and how the business responds to them, will affect the workloads and processes of employees, which means they have to be well positioned to identify risks, suggest solutions, and lead experiments.
-The Bring Your Own App trend demonstrates that employees are often a source of new ideas and tools that can ultimately benefit the entire company.
+The Bring Your Own App trend demonstrates that employees are often a source of new ideas and digital transformation tools that can ultimately benefit the entire company.

 Who leads digital transformation, exactly?
 Business management consultancy Altimeter reported in 2016 that CMOs most often led digital transformation, followed by CIOs and CTOs.
 In the past four years, the number of companies with a chief data officer role has quadrupled, underscoring the vital importance of data collection and strategy.
 CHROs are also important partners, leading employee engagement and ensuring that diverse teams are well supported, as well as working with IT on infrastructure and internal communication.

 The title is less important than having senior leaders recognize the importance of an internal digital strategy and dedicating resources to unlocking more capabilities across teams within the company.

 According to Janice Miller of Harvard Business Publishing, “When leadership development is factored in, organizations have a greater likelihood of a successful transformation.”
 And as MIT Sloan found, the most digitally mature companies are four times more likely to be developing digital leaders than the least mature ones.

 Digital leaders need to create the conditions where employees are included as valued collaborators by giving employees the data and digital transformation tools they need and building a culture in which teams feel safe and supported to speak up and drive change.

 Planning and preparing teams for a successful digital shift